yuan22/android_device_xiaomi_tiffany/README.md

 The Xiaomi Mi 5X (codenamed _"Tiffany"_) is a mid-end smartphone from Xiaomi.

-It was announced in December 2017.
+It was announced in July 2017.
 Release date was December 2017.

 ## Device specifications